nf-core/stableexpression/docs/output.md

 - `expressionatlas/`
   - List of accessions found when querying Expression Atlas: `accessions.txt`.
   - A list of count datasets and experimental designs download from Expression Atlas.
-Normalized datasets have the `normalized.csv` while not normalized datasets have the `raw.csv` extension.
+Normalized datasets have the `normalised.csv` while not normalised datasets have the `raw.csv` extension.

 </details>